Tenant Screening Checklist for Maryland Landlords (8-Step Process)

 - Rental history

 A satisfactory credit score should hit 680 and above.
 Landlords and property managers can also use their own judgement when they screen prospective tenants.
 Situations differ and a certain credit score or sub-optimal credit report may be okay given a verified explanation from the prospective tenant.
-Just ensure that the tenant doesn’t have a large debt, criminal record or past evictions.
+Just ensure that the tenant doesn’t have a large debt, large red flags in their credit report, a criminal record or past evictions.

 Once you’ve completed the 5 stages of tenant screening process above, you’re at the point where you can finally make a decision.
 Before welcoming the new tenant into your Maryland investment, you can get in touch with them through a phone call or email.
 Leave clear instructions on the next step of signing a leasing contract.
 It's best to have this meeting in person, so make sure your unit looks ready for the move-in stage.